Cutting fluid: Cooling

 However, it is not just the tool which heats up but also the work surface.
 Excessive temperature in the tool or work surface can ruin the temper of both, soften either to the point of uselessness or failure, burn adjacent material, create unwanted thermal expansion or lead to unwanted chemical reactions such as oxidation.

+Regulating the heat created during machining processes is necessary to extend tool life, prevent the alteration of the workpieces heat treatment, and prevent warping of the piece.
+The use of cutting fluids allows machinists to cut faster than they would be capable of if relying on surrounding air to cool the workpiece.

 Lubrication

 Besides cooling, cutting fluids also aid the cutting process by lubricating the interface between the tool's cutting edge and the chip.
 By preventing friction at this interface, some of the heat generation is prevented.
 This lubrication also helps prevent the chips from being welded onto the tool, which would interfere with subsequent cutting.

-Cutting fluids may also assist in reducing cutting forces through the Rehbinder effect.
+Rehbinder effect

+The Rehbinder effect is the reduction in strength of a material when a surfactant, available in cutting fluids, is applied.
+Cutting fluid coats the cutting surface and reduces its surface energy, effectively weakening the material.
+This decreases the force required to make cuts, the wear on tools, and the time required for machining processes.
+The Rehbinder effect is complicated, relying on the chemical properties and structures of both the cutting fluid and working material, and is therefore difficult for machinists to factor into the planning of machining processes.
+Experienced machinists may utilize "rules of thumb" or trial and error methods if they consider the effect at all.

-Extreme pressure additives are often added to cutting fluids to further reduce tool wear.
+Extreme pressure additives

+Extreme pressure additives in cutting fluids create a barrier between the cutting tool and working material.
+This barrier prevents contact between the two.
+If the cutting tool and working material were to make contact, particles from the working material could be welded to the cutting tool. these added particles would decrease the accuracy of the tool and its cuts, increase the friction in cutting, and lower the quality of the surface finish.